github/codeql/docs/codeql/reusables/vs-code-basic-instructions/run-quick-query-2.rst

 #.
 Right-click in the query window and select **CodeQL: Run Query**.
 (Alternatively, run the command from the Command Palette.)

    The query will take a few moments to return results.
-When the query completes, the results are displayed in a CodeQL Query Results window, alongside the query window.
+When the query completes, the results are displayed in a CodeQL Query Results view, next to the main editor view.

    The query results are listed in two columns, corresponding to the expressions in the ``select`` clause of the query. |result-col-1| The second column is the alert message.